misan/new_feature_build_me_up/README.md

 4 270 912.25 700.45
 EOF
 As there are no more lines, we know only two sheets were used for this nesting.
 The way we use this information is to position each normalized contour from Shapes.txt into a given sheet of material, at precisely (x_offset,y_offset) after the part has been rotated by the angle_of_rotation.
-Please note the offset is applied to the (xmin,ymin) corner of the part (we use Cartesian coordinates, where the origin of coordiantes is in the bottom-left corner).
+Please note the offset is applied to the (xmin,ymin) corner of the part (we use Cartesian coordinates, where the origin of coordinates is in the bottom-left corner).